QuentinRa/blog.quentinra.dev/maths/graph/index.md

                 <code>Complémentaire</code>
             </td>
             <td>
-The complement of a graph is a graph in which we are creating all the edges that didn't exists while removing the existing ones.
-Like if we have $A-B-C$ then the then the complementary graph would be $A-C\hspace{.5cm}B$.
+The complement of a graph is a graph in which we are creating all the edges that didn't exist while removing the existing ones.
+Like if we have $A-B-C$ then the complementary graph would be $A-C\hspace{.5cm}B$.
             </td>
         </tr>
         <tr>